gmaynez/debugssy/README.md

 - ✅ Inspect variables, evaluate expressions, and read call stacks
 - ✅ Query debug state (is execution paused? where?)
 - ✅ Stop debugging sessions (safety escape hatch)
-- ✅ Call execution control tools (`continue`, `step_*`, etc.) which return friendly prompts like "Please click Continue in VS Code debugger UI"

 But the user must:
-- 🔵 Start debugging sessions manually via VS Code
+- 🔵 Start debugging sessions manually via VS Code (F5)
-- 🔵 Control execution flow by clicking buttons in VS Code debugger UI
+- 🔵 Control execution flow by clicking buttons in VS Code debugger UI (Continue, Step Over, etc.)

 **Tools NOT exposed in assisted mode:**
 - ❌ `start_debugging` - Must start manually
+- ❌ `continue`, `step_over`, `step_into`, `step_out`, `pause`, `restart` - User controls via VS Code UI
 - ❌ `wait_for_breakpoint` - Requires automation to be useful

+**Why?** Better UX!
+The AI naturally guides you to use VS Code's UI instead of calling tools that just tell you to click buttons.

 This mode provides maximum safety and control, ideal for:
 - Senior engineers who want to maintain situational awareness